-New York Roads - Triboro Bridge, Bruckner Expwy.
+New York Roads - Triboro Bridge N., Bruckner Expwy.

 Old signage lives on the Triboro Bridge.
-The first is reflective button copy, the second has cool state-name shields that you can click on to enhance, the third is gone now and is courtesy Doug Kerr (I don't know what was covered up), and the fourth is after the Manhattan spur of the bridge has already departed.
+The first is reflective button copy, the second has cool state-name shields that you can click on to enhance, and the last two photos are left and right on the same gantry.
 All of these are eastbound on I-278 and northbound on the Triboro.
 Other signs of this age have the shields already installed (see the I-95 link at bottom), so I don't know why these don't, since I-278 was designated by 1960.

-Cool diagrammatic, and cooler big-Y button copy with the tacked on shield, WB on the Triboro Bridge.
+Cool diagrammatic, and cooler big-Y button copy with the tacked on shield, WB on the northern span of the Triboro Bridge.
+Notice that the original button copy arrows on the second sign have been replaced with homemade ones.

 NYSDOT has curiously decided to embark on an exit renumbering in the NYC area to turn everything sequential - even though highways like I-278 already WERE sequential.
 Part of this is adding exit numbers on the Staten Island Expressway, which doesn't affect current exit numbers, but apparently a few exits are being turned from A-B into two separate numbers.
 44 is the old number, 47 the new.
 Which means that White Plains Road, currently Exit 47 (though not marked), will definitely not be 47 much longer.
 It also means that if you're trying to take a particular exit by number instead of name, fuhgeddaboudit.
 These are westbound on the Bruckner Expwy.